12 Tips to Balance Estrogen Levels Naturally

 12 Tips to Balance Your Hormones:

-1. Minimize the Usage of Endocrine Disruptors: Get off all oral contraceptives, hormone creams, and hormone based prescription medications, etc. You should consult your doctor about this and weaning stages may be necessary.
+1. Minimize Xenoestrogen Containing Products: Get off all oral contraceptives, hormone creams, and hormone based prescription medications, etc. You should consult your doctor about this and weaning stages may be necessary.
 This also includes plastics, personal hygiene products, makeups, etc.

-2. Drink Hydrating Fluids: Be sure to drink at least half your body weight in ounces of clean, filtered water daily.
+2. Focus on Really Good Hydration Habits: Be sure to drink at least half your body weight in ounces of clean, filtered water daily.
 Adding lemon/lime or apple cider vinegar to your water enhances the detoxifying effects.

 4. Practice Intermittent Fasting: Doing a liquid fast for 16-24 hrs daily or even just a few days a week can be an incredible practice to improve detoxification pathways.
 I personally enjoy doing 16-18 hour fasts daily where I eat my meals between a 6-8 hour eating window (12-7pm for example).